Nonresident Alien – Honorarium and UPPS No. 03.04.06

 03.02 The account manager must notify the Payroll and Tax Compliance Office of the NRA’s campus visit at least 20 working days prior to the visit and provide the following information:

 b. whether or not the NRA has a TIN;

 c. the dates of the NRA’s visit to Texas State

 and length of stay; and

-04. PROCEDURE FOR APPLYING FOR A TAXPAYER IDENTIFICATION NUMBER FOR AN NRA
+04. PROCEDURE FOR APPLYING FOR A TIN FOR AN NRA

 04.01 The NRA, either an individual or a business entity, who provides services for compensation in the United States for Texas State must have a TIN (see Section 02.01).

-04.03 The tax specialist may provide the NRA with the following forms for completion, if applicable:
+04.02 The Payroll and Tax Compliance Office may provide the NRA with the following forms for completion, if applicable:

 a.
 Foreign National Information form, which